 Often, organizations will begin with a small-scale trial of a NoSQL database in their organization, which makes it possible to develop an understanding of the technology in a low-stakes way.
 Most NoSQL databases are also open-source, meaning that they can be downloaded, implemented and scaled at little cost.
 Because development cycles are faster, organizations can also innovate more quickly and deliver superior customer experience at a lower cost.

 Selecting the right database for your application and goals is important.
 MongoDB Consulting can provide the guidance you need in the early stages of evaluation.
-MongoDB Enterprise can help you get to success faster with lower effort, cost and risk.
+MongoDB Enterprise Advanced is a finely-tuned package of advanced software, support, certifications, and other services that’s designed for the way you do business.

 As you consider alternatives to legacy infrastructures, you may have several motivations: to scale or perform beyond the capabilities of your existing system, identify viable alternatives to expensive proprietary software, or increase the speed and agility of development.
 When selecting the right database for your business and application, there are five important dimensions to consider.